MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-azure.md

 * Remote debug ASP.NET Core on an Azure VM

 > [!NOTE]
-> To debug ASP.NET Core on Azure Service Fabric (IIS is not required), see [Build a web service front end for your app using ASP.NET Core](/azure/service-fabric/service-fabric-add-a-web-frontend) and [Debug a remote Service Fabric application](/azure/service-fabric/service-fabric-debugging-your-application#debug-a-remote-service-fabric-application).
+> To debug ASP.NET Core on Azure Service Fabric, see [Debug a remote Service Fabric application](/azure/service-fabric/service-fabric-debugging-your-application#debug-a-remote-service-fabric-application).

 ## Create the ASP.NET Core application on the Visual Studio 2017 computer